-TIER 2 NOT FOR PROFIT is a public benefit entity for the purposes of financial reporting in accordance with the Financial Reporting Act (2013) [add in detail of compliance with other applicable legislation, if applicable].
+TIER 1 NOT FOR PROFIT (the 'controlling entity') is a charity registered under the Charities Act 2005, and domiciled in New Zealand, and is a public benefit entity for the purposes of financial reporting in accordance with the Financial Reporting Act (2013).
+The controlling entity's registered office and principal place of business is [ADDRESS].

-IPSAS 1.63(b) IPSAS 1.63(c) These consolidated financial statements for the year ended 31 December 2022 comprise Tier 2 NOT FOR PROFIT ('the controlling entity') and its controlled entities (together referred to as the 'Group') and individually as 'Group entities'.
+These consolidated financial statements for the year ended 31 December 2022 comprise the controlling entity and its controlled entities (together referred to as the 'Group') and individually as 'Group entities'.